aamuu/react-calendar/README.md

 # react-calendar

-Custom calendar based on TUI calendar fork of full calendar using React.
+custom dragable calendar for meetings and schedules using React.